PA Sports Betting: Best Legal Pennsylvania Betting Sites

 October 2015: Rep. Rick Kotik introduced a bill that aimed to repeal the ban on Pennsylvania sports betting.

-In a competitive market, online PA sportsbooks need to incentivize free-agent bettors to choose their platforms.
+In a competitive market, PA's online sportsbooks need to incentivize free-agent bettors to choose their sports betting platforms.
 Here are the best Pennsylvania sportsbook bonuses for new users in 2023:

-BetMGM - $1,000 Back in Bonus Bets: No BetMGM promo code is needed to claim the self-proclaimed "King of Sportsbooks" latest offer.
-New customers get a first bet offer of up to $1,000 paid back in bonus bets.
-BetMGM PA will refund your entire stake, up to $1,000, in bonus bets if you lose.
+Use BetMGM bonus code COVERSBONUS to claim the self-proclaimed "King of Sportsbooks" latest offer.
+New customers get a first bet offer of up to $1,500 paid back in bonus bets.
+BetMGM PA will refund your stake up to $1,500 in bonus bets if you lose, in equal denominations of 20% of the total amount of the qualifying bet.
+You won't need a BetMGM promo code to claim the offer either.

-Unibet - $500 Risk-Free Bet: First-time customers in PA can claim a $500 risk-free bet with Unibet.
+First-time customers in PA can claim a $500 second-chance bet with Unibet, without the need of a Unibet promo code.
 It's worth noting that the bonus money provided should you lose your first bet must be wagered 1x on any sports market or 20x via casino at odds -300 or higher to convert it to withdrawable cash.

 Terms and conditions apply to all bonuses and promotional offers.

-While Pennsylvania sports bettors have more than a dozen online sportsbooks to choose from, some betting platforms stand out as must-haves for both new gamblers and experienced handicappers.
-Here are our top five PA sports betting sites:
+While Pennsylvania sports bettors have more than a dozen online sportsbooks to choose from, some sports betting platforms stand out as must-haves for both new gamblers and experienced handicappers.
+Here are our top five PA sports betting options for bettors:

-The operator’s latest welcome bonus — a bet $5, get $150 in bonus bets promotion — is supported by an industry-leading mobile platform, plenty of bet types and promotions, and some exclusive live-streaming partnerships.
-It’s difficult to find an option superior to FanDuel PA, making the sportsbook well worth checking out.
+The operator’s latest welcome bonus is supported by an industry-leading online sports betting app, plenty of bet types and promotions, and some exclusive live-streaming partnerships.
+Add in its industry-leading same game parlay betting experience and it’s difficult to find a sportsbook option superior to FanDuel PA.

 Dive into our FanDuel Sportsbook Review for more information.